What is E-Procurement?

 E-Procurement is more than just a system for making purchases online.
-A properly implemented system can connect companies and their business processes directly with suppliers while managing all interactions between them.
-This includes management of correspondence, bids, questions and answers, previous pricing, and multiple emails sent to multiple participants.
+Companies and their business processes can connect directly with suppliers while managing all interactions between them.
+This includes management of correspondence, bids, questions, pricing, contracts and innovations.

 A good e-procurement system helps a firm organize its interactions with its most crucial suppliers.
 It provides those who use it with a set of built-in monitoring tools to help control costs and assure maximum supplier performance.
 It provides an organized way to keep an open line of communication with potential suppliers during a business process.
 The system allows managers to confirm pricing, and leverage previous agreements to assure each new price quote is more competitive than the last.

 Benefits of Adopting an E-Procurement System